robipozzi/windfire-security/README.md

 ![](img/Keycloak_NoTLS.png)

-As we all modern technologies, Keycloak can be deployed in different way, the easiest way for my purposes is to use the Docker.
+As we all modern technologies, Keycloak can be deployed in different ways:

+- A comprehensive guide on how to download, install and run Keycloak with OpenJDK is available here https://www.keycloak.org/getting-started/getting-started-zip
-A comprehensive guide on how to run Keycloak in Docker is available on Keycloak official website https://www.keycloak.org/getting-started/getting-started-docker.
+- A comprehensive guide on how to run Keycloak in Docker is available on Keycloak official website https://www.keycloak.org/getting-started/getting-started-docker.

 A convenient script **[start-keycloak.sh](keycloak/start-keycloak.sh)** is provided to run Keycloak in one of the following mode